SeekyCt/spm-loaders/README.md

     - Add 1 to this address to use a bl for the hook instead of a b
 - **Hook Address**: address to branch to the entrypoint from
 - **Implementation Type**: identifier of the implementation that loaded this payload
+    - Should be left as -1 in the payload itself, and written to by implementations
     - See table below for known values
     - More types may be added in the future
     - This is just provided for debugging
         - Error messages in mods should include this
         - No assumptions should be made based on this value
 - **Implementation Version**: the version of the implementation that loaded this payload
+    - Should be left as -1 in the payload itself, and written to by implementations
     - This is just provided for debugging
         - Error messages in mods should include this
         - No assumptions should be made based on this value